• Skip to primary navigation

 Purple cabbage is also an excellent source of vitamin C, which is important for keeping our immune systems running strong, as well as vitamins K, A, and B6.

 And don’t forget about fiber!
-Both green and purple cabbages are good sources of fiber, which is good for gut health!
+Both green and purple cabbages are good sources of fiber.
+They are both good for gut health!

 Seeds aren’t traditional, but they do add a wonderful crunch to this no mayo coleslaw